lucming/redis-operator/README.md

 ## Requirements

-Redis Operator is meant to be run on Kubernetes 1.9+.
+Redis Operator is meant to be run on Kubernetes 1.16+.
-All dependencies have been vendored, so there's no need to any additional download.

 ### Versions deployed